 About the Survey

-“California state government is undertaking its largest-ever effort to support the U.S. Census Bureau in an effort to get a full count of the state’s residents,” said Robert Bozick, a RAND demographer who will head the effort.
+“California state government is undertaking its largest-ever effort to support the U.S. Census Bureau in an effort to get a full count of the state’s residents,” said Robert Bozick, a RAND demographer who co-lead the effort.
 “Our project is intended to help the state determine whether its investment has paid off in a more-accurate count of the state’s vast and diverse population.”

 California has higher proportions of hard-to-count populations, which can make a complete count more challenging.
 These populations include large numbers of renters, non-English-speaking residents and a large homeless population.
 Regions affected include both dense urban neighborhoods and sparsely populated rural areas.

 State lawmakers have committed more than $187 million to California Complete Count—Census 2020, a statewide outreach and awareness campaign aimed at ensuring an accurate, complete count of all California residents.
-In addition to measuring the success of California Complete Count, the RAND project also is intended to help state officials evaluate efforts to improve state demographic estimates by collecting small-area population and housing unit counts.
+In addition to measuring the success of California Complete Count, the RAND project also intended to help state officials evaluate efforts to improve state demographic estimates by collecting small-area population and housing unit counts.

 California Neighborhoods Counts is sponsored by the California Department of Finance and the California Government Operations Agency, which oversees California Complete Count.
 For more information contact Regina Shih or California Department of Finance, Demographic Research Unit.State of California Letter of Endorsement [PDF] RAND Corporation Will Lead Effort to Measure Success of California Census Participation Effort